Yuteoctober/wins95Portfolio/README.md

   - Added notification when page loaded
     - display message and running animation

+  - Added MSN notification
+    - Notification will pops up when there is a new message when MSN is hidden or closed

 Library used:
   - React Draggable => drag and drop functionality
   - Framer-motion => for some animation